Evanc56/MIDI-Controller-Arduino/README.md

 The readCapacitance function senses if anything is touching the capacative sensor on the jog wheel, and sends a MIDI message containing a button press or button relase whenever the device is touched or relased.

-The readRotation function senses the rotary encoders raw displacement over a set interval, and uses it to calculate the wheels rotational velocity.
+The readRotation function senses the rotary encoder's raw displacement over a set interval, and uses it to calculate the wheels rotational velocity.
 Based on the velocity, the correct MIDI message is sent to indicate the speed and direction of the wheels rotation.